-r-5.2.3-477
+r-5.3.3-666

-Default value: r-5.2.3-477
+Default value: r-5.2.5-592

-- KNIME Business Hub Admin Username Choose a username for the KNIME Business Hub - KNIME Business Hub Admin Password Choose a password for the KNIME Business Hub - Initial Team name Choose a name for the initial team that KNIME Business Hub will create - · Initial Team description Give a brief description of the Initial Team name - Initial Space Name This will be a public facing space name associated with the Initial Team Name - Initial Execution Context Name The name for the initial KNIME Execution Context Name - Initial Execution Context Docker Image Repository This is where the docker image link will go - Initial Execution Context Docker Image Tag This is where the initial Execution Context will go

-Initialization of KNIME Business Hub
+- KNIME Business Hub Admin Username Choose a username for the KNIME Business Hub - KNIME Business Hub Admin Password Choose a password for the KNIME Business Hub - Initial Team name Choose a name for the initial team that KNIME Business Hub will create - · Initial Team description Give a brief description of the Initial Team name - Initial Space Name This will be a public facing space name associated with the Initial Team Name - Initial Execution Context Name The name for the initial KNIME Execution Context Name - Initial Execution Context Docker Image Repository This is where the docker image link will go - Initial Execution Context Docker Image Tag This is where the initial Execution Context will go - There has been a change in the KNIME repository.
+In case it is pointing to registry.hub.knime.com/knime-full, shorten it to knime/knime-full as shown in the screenshot.
+For a list of images and their tags from the KNIME repository, check the KNIME Business Hub Admin Guide.